logzio/logz-docs/_source/user-guide/accounts/account-region.md

   - account-region
 contributors:
   - imnotashrimp
+  - shalper
 ---

 {%- assign regions = site.data.logzio-regions -%}

-Every Logz.io account is hosted in an account region.
+Logz.io maintains clusters worldwide so that it can host your account in a region that is closest to you.

+You'll need to know your account's region to configure shippers to send data to Logz.io.
+It is also important if you're using the Logz.io API.

-All services related to your account are colocated—so you'll ship logs, sign in, and access the API from the same region the account lives in.
+All services related to your account are hosted in the same region.
+This means you'll ship logs, sign in, and access the API from the same region as your account.

 ## How can I find my region?

-Glad you asked!

-To find your region, sign in to Logz.io and look at the URL in the address bar.
+To locate your region, sign in to Logz.io and look at the URL in the address bar.

-If you see `app.logz.io`, then your account is in the {{regions.us.title}}.
+If you see `app.logz.io`, your account is hosted in the US East (Northern Virginia).
-All other regions have a hypen and then a two-letter region code.
+All other regions have a two-letter region code.
-For example, if you see `app-eu.logz.io`, then your account is in the {{regions.eu.title}}.
+For example, if you see `app-eu.logz.io`, then your account is in the Europe (Frankfurt).

-Your listener host (where you ship logs) and API host will always be in the same region.
+Your listener host (where you ship logs) and API host will always be in the same region as your account.
-This means they'll always have the same two-letter code that you see in the address bar when you're logged in.

 Read on for a list of region codes and URLs.